South Australian Railways Brill railcar: In service

 The 55s and 75s worked on country lines around South Australia until their withdrawal from service, and originally featured a brown livery.
 To celebrate the 80th anniversary of the SAR in 1936, all Model 55s and 75s still in service were repainted into a green and cream livery, which they wore until retirement.
 Later, yellow stripes were added to the front to increase visibility.
 The 55s were built for operation on the broad gauge network, although two (numbers 4 and 10) did operate on the narrow gauge for a time, being renumbered 112 and 111.

-All 55s were powered by Midewest four-cylinder 68 hp petrol engines, while the 75s used the more powerful Winton Model 110 six-cylinder engines.
+All 55s were powered by Midwest four-cylinder 68 hp petrol engines, while the 75s used the more powerful Winton Model 110 six-cylinder engines.
 From 1934, the SAR began re-powering the 55s with Gardner six-cylinder 102 hp diesel engines but, as a result of World War II, some railcars were not converted until after 1945.
 At the same time, multiple-unit controls were fitted to the Brill railcars.
 In the 1950s, the 75s were re-powered with Cummins diesel engines.